mergintaim/Community-TTRPG-Obsidian-Vault/Community TTRPG Vault/Templates/1. DM Templates/1. Story World Templates/Locations/Template - Settlement.md

 > [[Group Database|Add New Group]]
 > ```dataview
 table join(Type, ", ") AS Type
-WHERE contains(Location, this.file.name) AND contains(NoteIcon, "Group")
+WHERE econtains(Location, this.file.name) AND contains(NoteIcon, "Group")
 SORT Type ASC

 # **`=this.file.name`**